 Following are six steps financial institutions can take to integrate and improve cybercrime and financial crime risk management.

-1. Employee training and awareness: Ensure that cybercrime risks are incorporated in internal training and awareness programs.
-It is a regulatory requirement for employees to understand the financial crime controls within their organization, and inclusion of cybersecurity risks and controls is a valuable addition, particularly within the consideration of the wider financial crime environment.
+1. Employee training and awareness: Ensure that cybercrime risks are incorporated in internal training and awareness programmes.
+It is a regulatory requirement for employees to understand the financial crime controls within their organisation, and inclusion of cybersecurity risks and controls is a valuable addition, particularly within the consideration of the wider financial crime environment.
 Senior managers and boards will need to understand the holistic risk assessment and be able to provide informed challenges of the financial crime risk framework.

 2. Risk assessment: Consider whether cyber risk is sufficiently embedded in the institution’s enterprise AML/CFT risk assessment.
 The financial crime team should understand the institution’s cyber-threat assessment and use this information to help inform risks related to geographies, products or services offered, customer groups, and payment methods.
 This understanding will assist the financial crime team with conducting investigations and developing reports of suspicious transactions.

 3. Client acceptance: Include red flags for cybercrime in account opening due diligence.
 Those responsible for onboarding new clients and periodic updating of customer information should be knowledgeable about how cybercriminals may use stolen data to establish accounts at financial institutions.
 The Financial Crime Enforcement Network (FinCEN) in the U.S., among other national government agencies, has identified a number of red flags related to the use of stolen documentation.
 They include the following:

 The spelling of the name provided by the customer does not match the spelling of the government-issued identity documentation.

 Pictures in identity documents are blurry or low-resolution or show signs of possible manipulation.